 However, if you have a bathtub faucet with two handles, you will have a much easier time removing and replacing them compared to if your faucet just has one handle.
 As such, you may want to secure the services of a licensed plumber in the event that you have only one handle.

 If you have determined that neither the valve nor the handle is to blame for your bathtub faucet not shutting off, contact Guardian Angel Inspections.
 We will be happy to come out and inspect your bathtub to determine what is causing the problem.

 When you hire us for any of your home inspection needs, you can trust that we will cover all possible aspects and factors to rule out any additional issues.
 With our expert home inspection services, you can be sure to catch potential problems before they turn into costly problems.

-We invite you to contact us today for all of your home inspection needs in Palm Beach County.
+We invite you to contact us today for all of your home inspection needs in South Florida.
 We will be happy to schedule our home inspection services at your earliest convenience.

 Guardian Angel Inspections Inc. delivers professional home inspection services for your peace of mind.
 Regardless of your needs, you can trust our inspection experts to meet them.
 For example, you might be:

 - A potential buyer making sure a property is safe

 - A seller checking what items need addressing before listing